-- 108. Infringement fees are an efficient and cost-effective tool for punishing offences against the RMA of relatively low seriousness and deterring potential offenders.
+- 107. Infringement fees are an efficient and cost-effective tool for punishing offences against the RMA of relatively low seriousness and deterring potential offenders.
 Infringement fees are accompanied by an infringement notice, which sets out what offence has been committed.
-There were 1231 infringement notices issued by councils nation-wide in 2015/16.4 Infringement fees are the most commonly used enforcement tool for punishing breaches of the RMA. - 109.
-Infringement fees may be issued by a council when they observe, or have reason to believe, that a person has committed an offence.
-While the RMA allows for a maximum infringement fees of \$1000,5 the level of fee is set according to the offence committed through regulations6 and ranges from \$300 - \$1000.
-The maximum level of RMA infringement fee has not been increased since it was set in regulations in 1999.
-However, a specific higher maximum infringement fee was set in relation to stock exclusion in 2017. - 110.
-The Ministry produced a report in 2016 on compliance, monitoring and enforcement by councils under the RMA.7 This research found that a number of councils and stakeholders believe the maximum level of infringement fee is too low.
-Some also suggested that fees available through infringement notices should be higher for companies - this would be consistent with the penalties available through prosecutions and would provide a more effective deterrent for companies. - 111.
-The Productivity Commission also noted in its 2013 report8 that the "low level of fees that have not been reviewed for many years, are reducing the effectiveness of enforcement strategies".
-For example, in this report Auckland Council notes that the breach of a rule in a district plan is a \$300 fee.
-They state the cost of applying for a resource consent is
+There were 1231 infringement notices issued by councils nation-wide in 2015/16.3 Infringement fees are the most commonly used enforcement tool for punishing breaches of the RMA. - 108.Infringement fees may be issued by a council when they observe, or have reason to believe, that a person has committed an offence.
+While the RMA allows for a maximum infringement fees of \$1000,4 the level of fee is set according to the offence committed through regulations5 and ranges from \$300 \$1000.
+The maximum level of RMA infringement fee has not been increased since it was set in regulations in

-4 Ministry for the Environment.2017.
+3 Ministry for the Environment.2017.
 National Monitoring System for 2015/16.
 Wellington: Ministry for the Environment

-5 Other than for breach of stock exclusion regulations, where there is a statutory maximum of \$2000
+4 Other than for breach of stock exclusion regulations, where there is a statutory maximum of \$2000

-6 Resource Management (Infringement Offences) Regulations 1999
+5 Resource Management (Infringement Offences) Regulations 1999